nea/nativescript-realworld-example-app/readme.md

 * Sass
 * TTF inclusion

 To show as many concepts as possible the structure is not necessarily consistent but may differ between views.
+This example app does not claim best-practice or anything similar but just one way of achieving a result.

 ### Architecture
 The project follows the general NativeScript/Angular structure without any specifics.
 It uses lazy-loaded modules to encapsulate functionality further.
 It uses frame and router navigation to go back and forth between pages.